-Y Combinator & Other Seed Funding Basics for Entrepreneurial Business Students
+Y Combinator & Other Seed Funding Basics for MBA Student Startups

 One of the earliest choices facing MBA startup founders involves how to go about raising the initial capital for their firm, which is known as “seed” capital.
 This report presents some tips for MBA students on how to approach this challenge.

 Some of this topic’s most useful thought leadership has originated from startup accelerators.
 Also known as seed accelerators, these organizations blend investments with several of the best elements of an MBA program.
-These features include cohort-based education, combined with mentorship and networking connections among a community.
+These features include cohort-based education and mentorship, and networking connections among a community.